FredKSchott/snowpack/docs/03-usage.md

     └─ index-8961bd84.js         10.83 KB   3.96 KB    3.51 KB
 ```

+Snowpack originally became famous for it's npm package install.
+Since then, the installer has been integrated directly into the `dev` & `build` workflows so that you no longer need to run the Snowpack installer yourself.
+Feel free to skip this section and come back later: you probably won't ever need to run this command.

+You can run the installer yourself via `snowpack install`.
+This will install your dependencies into a new top-level `web_modules/` directory in your project.
+To figure out which dependencies you need, Snowpack will scan your project for ESM `import` statements to find every npm package used by your application.
+You can also provide a list of package names manually via the ["install"](#all-config-options) config.

-From here, any `web_modules/` package can be imported and run directly in the browser with zero additional bundling or tooling required.
+After installing, any `web_modules/` package can be imported and run directly in the browser with zero additional bundling or tooling required.
 This ability to import npm packages natively in the browser (without a bundler) is the foundation that all no-bundle development (and the rest of Snowpack) is built on top of.

 ``` html
 <!-- This runs directly in the browser! -->